-The ankle joint comprises of the tibia and talus, which glide on one another and have articular cartilage on the surface that cushions the impact of the tibia on the talus during weight-bearing activity.
+The ankle joint comprises the tibia and talus, which glide on one another and have articular cartilage on the surface that cushions the tibia’s impact on the talus during weight-bearing activity.

-During the movement of plantar flexion where the foot and ankle point maximally away from the body, the ankle compresses.
+During the plantar flexion movement, where the foot and ankle point maximally away from the body, the ankle compresses.
 This compression may result in tissue damage and pain if the compressive forces are too repetitive or forceful.

 What Causes Posterior Ankle Impingement?

 Posterior ankle impingement commonly presents in the following athletes: